This topic presents a guide to understanding Stanford policies, procedures, and resources for non-disclosure and confidentiality agreements.

 The researcher is responsible for the acceptance and protection of the information, materials, or technology being shared, and is the appropriate signer of the agreement.
 If the sponsor or third party insists on an institutional signature, contact either the Office of Sponsored Research for federally-sponsored research, the Industrial Contracts Office for industry-sponsored research, or the Research Management Group for Clinical Trial NDAs.

 Note: University staff may not sign or co-sign on Stanford’s behalf for any NDA that includes export control terms, and thus presumes the potential sharing of export controlled technology, without the issue being brought to the Dean of Research for review.
-The appropriate contact in those instances is Stanford's Export Control Officer.
+The appropriate contact in those instances is Stanford's Export Control Office.

 Other than the guidance provided here, Stanford University does not review or provide guidance related to these agreements.
 If you have further questions about an agreement between a sponsor or third party and yourself, you may want to contact your own legal advisor.